Who will win in the battle over sustainability in the Dietary Guidelines for Americans, science or special interests?

 Therefore, contrary to the dominant media narrative, sustainability is not outside the purview of the DGAC or the 2015 Dietary Guidelines.
 This is significant, because HHS is the lead agency for 2015, and its head – Sylvia Burwell – has been noticeably, completely silent.
 Ultimately, it will be the Obama Administration that makes the final call.
 The window of opportunity is open - for now.

-What is critically missing is a countervailing force to industry pressure and rhetoric trying to discredit the DGAC and the science.
+What is critically missing is a countervailing force to industry lobbying and rhetoric trying to discredit the DGAC and the science.

 Industry rhetoric: disputing and discrediting the science

 The reaction to the scientific report of the DGAC has been straight out of the playbook from Merchants of Doubt, which documents the obfuscatory tactics deployed by the tobacco and fossil fuel industries to create uncertainty about scientific research, and quash regulatory action in the public interest.
 A small selection of these are described below.

 The quote below from the letter send by 70 senators represents three of the main rhetorical tactics used by industry, and widely repeated by policymakers and the media.